Alethic (Conceptual) Modalities

 4. Therefore Hesperus = Phosphorus is contingently true.

-• But in Naming and Necessity (1980), Saul Kripke presented a persuasive argument that Hesperus = Phosphorus is necessarily true:
+• But in Naming and Necessity (1980), Saul Kripke presents a compelling argument that Hesperus = Phosphorus is necessarily true:

 1. Names are rigid designators